ozkite/regen-dev-diary/README.md

-# Regen Eliza & SwipePad - Dev Diary 📔
+# Regen Eliza Agent - Dev Diary 📔

 This repository serves as the official architecture log and developer diary for the ongoing build of Regen Eliza and the SwipePad ecosystem.